-Interpretation: The case manager identifies community resources appropriate for each client.meeting the client's goals in a culturally sensitive manner.
-When a resource does not exist, the case manager advocates for the establishment of services.
+Interpretation: The case manager identifies community resources appropriate for meeting the client's goals in a culturally sensitive manner.
 The case manager advocates for the rights, decisions, strengths, and needs of clients and shall promote clients' access to culturally appropriate resources, supports, and services.

-Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 & ???
+Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 &???